 There are side effects for this drug that you may have to be conscious of.
 Some of the common symptoms of a side effect include signs of insulin allergy.

-Symptoms such as redness, swelling, itching or rash over the skin where the insulin was injected may be a sign of possible side effects.
-Even trouble in breathing, chest tightness, feeling of passing out or swelling in your throat or tongue are a few other symptoms of a possible NPH insulin side effects.
+Symptoms such as redness, swelling, itching, or rash over the skin where the insulin was injected may be a sign of possible side effects.
+Even trouble in breathing, chest tightness, feeling of passing out, or swelling in your throat or tongue are a few other symptoms of possible NPH insulin side effects.